joeshen117/Azure-ARM-template-deploy-test1/README.md

   - An Azure account and subscription.
 If you don't have a subscription, [Sign up for a free Azure account](https://azure.microsoft.com/free/).

-  - Make sure the account which you are using to deploy the resources has the permissions to add role assignments on a subscription level.
+  - Make sure the account which you are using to for deployment has the permissions to add role assignments on a subscription scope.

 ## Deployment steps